mohaimeed/TSD/README.md

 # TSD
-Release planned for mid-December 2025.
+Release planned for late-December 2025.